Spotlightr accepts many different video and audio formats, but provides two main outputs which we will explain herein.

 Audio in both cases is compressed to 192k.
 The compressed file is stored on the server and the original gets deleted.

-If original video resolution is over 360p - compressed file is copied to lower resolution versions without changing any other settings of the initial compression aside from bit-rate.
+If original video resolution is over 360p then the compressed file is copied to lower resolution versions without changing any other settings of the initial compression aside from bit-rate.